What are the rules for the formation of comparative and

 your students are going to come up against real usage, and will start asking

-I thought XXX so why does it say here YYY
+I thought XXX so why does it say here YYY".
+You therefore

 need to know the way these words are really used and be ready to answer the